Jianjie-He/Deconvolve_sgRNA/README.md

 # Deconvolve_sgRNA
-A Python script to deconvolve superimposed sequencing chromatograms of sgRNAs.
+This is a Python script to deconvolve superimposed sequencing chromatograms of sgRNAs.
+It works well in chromatograms with one or two overlapped sgRNAs but loses its effectiveness with three overlapped sgRNAs.
+For chromatograms with three overlapped sgRNAs, we recommend decomposing them manually with the Cartesian product.
+To deal with this problem caused by the inconsistent peak position of each base, you can set the base cut-off ratio below 0.10.
+This script is handy in sequencing chromatograms of sgRNAs generated in pooled CRISPR library transformation.